thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Creating a Singleton Client Object

-Create a subclass of NSObject called HUMRailsClient.
-All of our API requests will be handled by one instance of the HUMRailsClient, so we're going to create a singleton of HUMRailsClient called sharedClient.
+Create a subclass of `NSObject` called `HUMRailsClient`.
+All of our API requests will be handled by one instance of the `HUMRailsClient`, so we're going to create a singleton of `HUMRailsClient`.

-What we will create and refer to as a singleton isn't a dictionary-definition singleton, since we aren't completely limiting the instantiation of HUMRailsClient to only one object.
-We are, however, limiting the instantiation of HUMRailsClient to only one object if we always use our sharedClient.
-Essentially, our sharedClient is a singleton if we use it consistantly but is not if we errantly decide to instantiate another instance of HUMRailsClient using `[[HUMRailsClient alloc] init]`.
+What we will create and refer to as a singleton isn't a dictionary-definition singleton, since we aren't completely limiting the instantiation of `HUMRailsClient` to only one object.
+We are, however, limiting the instantiation of `HUMRailsClient` to only one object if we always obtain the instance via the `+sharedClient` class method.
+Essentially, our sharedClient is a singleton if we use it consistantly but is not if we errantly decide to instantiate another instance of `HUMRailsClient` using `[[HUMRailsClient alloc] init]`.

-Declare a class method that will return our singleton by adding `+ (instancetype)sharedClient;` to your HUMRailsClient.h file.
-We use instancetype as our return type to indicate that this class method will return an instance of HUMRailsClient.
-The + indicates that sharedClient is a class method to be called directly on the HUMRailsClient class.
+Declare a class method that will return our singleton by adding `+ (instancetype)sharedClient;` to your `HUMRailsClient.h` file.
+We use `instancetype` as our return type to indicate that this class method will return an instance of `HUMRailsClient`.
+The + indicates that `sharedClient` is a class method to be called directly on the `HUMRailsClient` class.
 Prepending your class method with "shared" indicates to other developers that the method returns a singleton.

 Now let's implement this method: